Want a great way to grow your email list? Create a resource WordPress resource library to entice subscribers with free

 You can have as many rows as you need.

-Side note: I wouldn’t start a resource library until you’ve got five or six freebies to use.
+Side note: I wouldn’t make a resource library until you’ve got five or six freebies to use.
 It’ll look kind of silly with just two things in there.

 How to create images for a resource library

-It’s up to you what kind of images you want to create.
+It’s up to you what kind of images you want to create for your resource page.